Slideshow image

 Bethany became Eagle Heights and then we merged with Harvey Oaks which is now Converge.
 In this stage of our lives, being seniors, we contribute when we can.
 We look forward to worshiping with other Christians each Sunday.
 When we can’t attend in person, we watch the service on Facebook.
 It is our preference to worship at church with other believers.
 We attend various Bible studies and social functions where we learn more about Jesus and have fellowship with other members.
 It’s very important for us to be with Christians whenever we can.
 It starts at church!

-Crystal Johnson about 1 year ago
+Crystal Johnson over 1 year ago

 Ed and I had 2 favorite churches in our past--an Evangelical Covenant church in Michigan and a Baptist church in North Carolina.